 However, if your gut is currently imbalanced and/or you are suffering from autoimmune disease or gastrointestinal disorders, you really need the help of soil based probiotics to help resolve the situation.
-The lactic acid based probiotics in fermented foods need a cleaning crew consisting of powerful soil based organisms to come through and clean up the mess before they can effectively take over dominance once again.
+The lactic acid based probiotics in fermented foods need a cleaning crew consisting of powerful SBOs to come through and clean up the mess before they can effectively take over dominance once again.

 How Best to Get Soil Based Probiotics into Your Diet?

 A therapeutic strength probiotic is the best way to get soil based probiotics like B. subtilis into your diet.
-Drinking water from wells and streams works too, as does eating unwashed plant matter (vegetables, herbs, fruits, seeds) that is freshly picked.
-This is the traditional way humans used to get beneficial exposure to SBOs, but this is no longer practical in our polluted world where water filtration is a necessity in most cases.
+Drinking water from wells and streams works too.
+Eating unwashed plant matter (vegetables, herbs, fruits, seeds) that is freshly picked is also helpful.
+These are the traditional ways humans got beneficial exposure to SBOs.
+Unfortunately, it is no longer practical in our polluted world.
+In most locations, for example, whole house water filtration is a necessity.

 I personally use Bio-Kult and Prescript Assist and rotate their use to widen exposure to a variety of SBO strains.
-We take a probiotic containing soil based organisms in our family even though we are fortunate to enjoy good digestive health and no autoimmune disease because it is hard to get regular exposure to SBOs in our polluted world in a fashion similar to what traditional cultures enjoyed in their pristine, natural environments.
+Our family takes a probiotic containing soil based organisms even though we are fortunate to enjoy good digestive health.

-Dr. Campbell-McBride MD writes that most probiotic brands on the market are not strong enough nor contain the soil based probiotic strains necessary to break down putrefaction and destroy pathogens to allow successful recolonization of the gut with beneficial microbes.
+Dr. Campbell-McBride MD writes that most probiotic brands on the market are not strong enough nor do they contain the soil based strains necessary to break down gut matter putrefaction and destroy pathogens.
+This is critically necessary to allow successful recolonization of the gut with beneficial lactic acid-based microbes in fermented foods.
 Even worse, many brands of probiotics do not contain the strains listed on the label or have the claimed bacterial strength.

-To avoid the problem of probiotic label fudging, make sure the brand you select is reputable and can deliver the results you need.
+To avoid the problem of probiotic label fudging, make sure the brand you select is reputable.
+You get what you pay for.
+A good quality SBO probiotic is not cheap.
 Hint: if a probiotic brand needs refrigeration, skip it.
-Soil based probiotics do not need refrigeration to maintain potency.
+Soil based probiotics are hardy and do not need refrigeration to maintain potency.

-After all, you’re going to all this trouble and inconvenience to rebalance your gut via the GAPS, AIP or SCD diets, so why cut corners with the probiotic and threaten the success of the process?
-Be sure to enlist the aggressive support of soil based probiotics so that your fermented foods have the best chance possible to help heal your gut.
+After all, you’re going to all this trouble and inconvenience to rebalance your gut via GAPS, AIP or the Specific Carb diet.
+Why cut corners with the probiotic and threaten the success of the process?
+Be sure to enlist the aggressive support of soil based organisms.
+This way, you can be sure that your fermented foods have the best chance possible to heal your gut.